himanshupnt/labs2/magnifica/README.md

     * political_correctness bool
 * Implement a Marshaller for our Dictionary Entry to interface with the ACME API.
 * Implement the necessary tests to make sure we can correctly marshal/unmarshal our dictionary entries to the ACME specification.
-* Ensure all your tests are producing the desired outputs!
+* Ensure all your test are producing the desired outputs!

 ---
 <img src="../assets/imhotep_logo.png" width="32" height="auto"/> © 2020 Imhotep Software LLC.